The Probabilistic Foundations of Surveillance Failure: From False Alerts to Structural Bias: Materials and Methods

 \subsection{Modeling Assumptions and Regime of Validity}

 Throughout this paper, we operate under the following assumptions:

 \begin{enumerate} \item \textbf{Large-$k$, small-$p$ regime:} We assume $k \gg 1$ (many attributes), $p \ll 1$ (rare individual matches), with mean $\lambda = kp$ held moderate and fixed as $k \to \infty$.
-This is the natural Poisson regime for rare-event detection, where the binomial distribution converges to Poisson$(\lambda)$ with total-variation error bounded by $2\sum_{i=1}^k p_i^2$ (see Section~\ref{subsec:poisson_approx}).
+This is the natural Poisson regime for rare-event detection, where the binomial distribution converges to Poisson$(\lambda)$ with total-variation error bounded by $2\sum_{i=1}^k p_i^2$ (see Section~\ref{sec:fundamental}).

 \item \textbf{Independence across individuals:} The match indicators for different individuals are statistically independent (Remark~\ref{rem:independence}).
-In practice, common-mode events (e.g., mass gatherings, natural disasters) may introduce positive dependence, which would only increase false alert rates beyond our bounds.
+In practice, common-mode events (e.g., large gatherings or seasonal shifts) may introduce positive dependence, which would only increase false alert rates beyond our bounds.

 \item \textbf{Homogeneous match probability (baseline model):} For analytical tractability, we initially assume all attributes have the same match probability $p$.
 Section~\ref{sec:heterogeneous} extends to heterogeneous populations with different exposure rates $p_g$ across demographic groups.
 Remark~\ref{rem:heterogeneous_attributes} addresses heterogeneity across attributes within individuals.